stevewoz1234567890/MET-CS601/term project/README.md

 React Router: For seamless navigation within the application.

 ### Resume
 The Resume page provides a detailed overview of the developer's education, work experience, and skills.
 It is structured into sections, each highlighting key achievements and qualifications.
-The page includes a link to download the resume as a PDF.

 React: To structure and display resume sections dynamically.
 TypeScript: For type-safe handling of resume data and properties.